bgamari/ghc-debug/call-for-participation.md

 The library lives at: http://www.github.com/bgamari/ghc-debug

-In order to build the library you need to use a custom version of GHC from this branch:
+In order to build the library you need to use a custom version of GHC from this branch: https://gitlab.haskell.org/ghc/ghc/tree/wip/ghc-debug

-The easiest way to set up the correct build environment is by using this `shell.nix` script.

 If you end up building `ghc` yourself then make sure you use at least the `quick` flavour so that the RTS is built is all the necessary ways.
 Then you can use `cabal new-configure` to set the path to ghc.

 Once the environment is set up you can use `cabal new-build` as normal in order to build the project.
 There are a few components which are useful to know about.